mxagar/machine_learning_ibm/04_Unsupervised_Learning/04_Unsupervised_Learning.md

 # we have several kernels with their parameters
 # rbf: Gaussian
-# gamma: parameter for the Guassian, how complex/curvy the boundary should be
+# gamma: parameter for the Guassian (sigma), how complex/curvy the boundary should be
 kpca = KernelPCA(n_components=3, kernel='rbf', gamma=1.0)
 X_kpca = kpca.fit_transform(X)